andyrobinson/ard-nav/README.md

 ## Planned development

-0. Rewrite functions which return structs to using pointer arguments, for efficiency and more importantly memory conservation
 1. Investigate why the GPS time reported using serial logger does not vary from initial time
-2. Confirm that the GPS uses negative values for lat/long, so that the E/W, N/S values can be safely ignored - we should have +ve latitude and -ve longitude - I don't think it does, we need to do this
+2. Rewrite functions which return structs to using pointer arguments, for efficiency and more importantly memory conservation
 3. Remove all reference to String (object) to conserve memory - mainly logging
 4. Logging - requires the introduction of an SSD device
 5. Need some kind of integration testing